 Even worse than destroyed lashes (which is pretty bad), would be the risk of icky infection that might follow a lash-extending procedure.
 "Many people don’t realise that there are definitely some hygienic factors that come with having lashes," Hadey tells us.
 "If the implements or the lashes themselves aren't cleaned properly, you face the risk of conjunctivitis."

 Dr. Hamdan echoes that you're putting your eyes and the surrounding skin at risk with lash extensions.
 Most often, it's not the lashes themselves that cause an issue, as they are designed to be lightweight and safe for the eyes.
-Instead, it's the glue that can cause could potentially hurt your eyes.
+Instead, it's the glue that could potentially hurt your eyes.

-"The lash glue is a chemical, and usually contains formaldehyde and other irritating chemicals that can potentially cause inflammation, irritation, allergic reactions, or dry eyes," explains Dr. Hamdan.
+"The lash glue is a chemical, and usually contains irritating chemicals that can potentially cause inflammation, irritation, allergic reactions, or dry eyes," explains Dr. Hamdan.
 To rule out possible issues, your technician should carry out a patch test before the glue gets anywhere near your skin or eye, just to make sure you won't have an adverse reaction.
 Also, it's important to recognise that this process involves sharp tools near your eyes for a prolonged period of time, so you have to consider whether or not that will bother you before you're in the chair.

 Things To Keep In Mind

 If you've considered the cost, and weighed your risks, you have to keep in mind the somewhat-annoying rules of lash care.
 First, like the major annoyance of getting a spray tan, you can't hop in the shower after you've had extensions applied to your lashes.
 "You should avoid steam and wetting your lashes for the first 48 hours after getting lash extensions," Richardson instructs.
-And, when you are able to shower, you'll have to blow-dry your sopping-wet spider lashes with a blow dryer, on the cool setting, and a little spoolie brush — something you've likely never done before.
+And, when you are able to shower, you'll have to blow-dry your sopping-wet lashes with a hairdryer, on the cool setting, and a little spoolie brush — something you've likely never done before.